Photo by John Soares

 Slim Cessna's Auto

-Club, Doug Yule, Moe Tucker, The Upper Crust,
+Club, Doug Yule, Moe Tucker,

 Conspiracy, Two Dollar Pistols, Bow Thayer &

-Levon Helm, Don Lennon, Hayley Thompson-King and many others.
+Levon Helm, Hayley Thompson-King and many others.

 In 1989 he co-founded Zippah Studio in Boston.
-Selling his
+In 2004, he built and opened Verdant Studio,

-retreat-style studio with artist lodging in rural Vermont which he now
+retreat-style studio with artist lodging in rural Vermont which he

 When

-not in the studio, Weiss fronts the instrumental band The Weisstronauts
+not in the studio, Weiss fronts the instrumental band The

 released a solo album in 1996 and three albums while fronting the